Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 You and your cat speak the same language.
 You love your cat and your cat loves you, but still you’re left wondering why your cat licks you so much.
 Is it affection, is your cat trying to groom you, or does your cat like how you taste?
 There are many reasons why your cat might be licking so much.
-They might even lick furniture in the house, floors, walls, toys (feather or soft toys), dead mice or birds, and all kinds of things that they find.
-Find out if your cat’s behavior is normal feline behavior or caused by something else like an underlying health condition.
+They might even lick furniture, floors, walls, toys (feather or soft toys), dead mice or birds, and all kinds of things that they find.
+Find out if your cat’ is exhibiting normal feline behavior or if it's caused by something else like an underlying health condition.

 10 Reasons Why Cats Lick